-Personal data will not be tracked during the session (i.e. user ID, device ID).
+Personal data will not be tracked during the session (user ID, email and device ID).
 If the anonymization is enabled, a new visitor ID will be created each time the application starts.

 You can turn the anonymization on and off using the setAnonymizationState method: